thorchain/THORChain-v1/docs/whitepaper-en.md

 ### MerkleChain
 The MerkleChain tracks and syncs the network state by hashing and merkelizing the latest transactions for each TokenChain in the network.
 The following is the overview of this mechanism:
 The Validator Set collects Merkle Roots from each tokenchain, assembled into a Merkle Tree, and hashed as a single Merkle Root for block n for each TokenChain.
 The Token Merkle Roots are then collected into another Merkle Tree and a final Master Merkle Root produced.
-This is then inserted into the MerkleChain block n + 1 by the Validator Set.
+This is then inserted into the MerkleChain block `n + 1` by the Validator Set.
-The Validator Set at the same time then inserts the same Master Merkle Root into every tokenchain at block n + 1.
+The Validator Set at the same time then inserts the same Master Merkle Root into every tokenchain at block `n + 1`.
 The MerkleChain also stores network wide information such as the TokenIndex counter that specifies and deconflicts TokenChains on the network.

 ### Consensus
 THORChain implements Tendermint, a byzantine fault tolerant state machine replication algorithm.
 Tendermint has the necessary maturity, performance and security to serve THORChain’s requirements.
 Tendermint is most useful in that it supports instant finality, which is an indispensible property for a blockchain.
 Tendermint achieves this by only committing transactions that have already reached super-majority consensus, rather than waiting for consensus to be achieved after a transaction is committed (such as Bitcoin and Ethereum V1).
 As such, Tendermint can support sub-second block times and process up to 10,000 TPS.
 Tendermint performance will be sufficient for THORChain initially, but modifications will be required to support the end state of achieving performance parity with centralised exchanges at over 1 million TPS.
 To achieve this performance, THORChain will need to research and implement various implementations of sharding.

-Validator Set
+**Validator Set**
 Tendermint requires full-nodes as Validators or block producers, and each Validator must have a weight on the network.
 The weight is determined by their staking, so Tendermint can support Proof-of-Stake out of the box.
-The first implementation of THORChain has a single Validator Set drawn from all available Validators through an auction; the 100 highest staked Validators form the Validator Set.
+The first implementation of THORChain has a single Validator Set drawn from all available Validators through an auction; the `100` highest staked Validators form the Validator Set.
 Validators propose blocks, agree and commit them.
 To join the Validator Set, a Validator must stake higher than the lowest Validator, and by this process ensures that the Validators with the greatest economic investment secure the network.
 Staking pools are possible to allow wider participation, and anyone can delegate their stake to a chosen Validator.
 Validators are paid from the block reward, and are paid evenly regardless of stake held.
-Proxy stakers are paid pro-rata to the total stake of a Validator; and so by design and self-interest; should choose the Validator with the lowest current stake, but in the Top 100.
+Proxy stakers are paid pro-rata to the total stake of a Validator; and so by design and self-interest; should choose the Validator with the lowest current stake, but in the top `100`.
 This encourages proxy stakers to distribute their stake where they have the most earning potential, and thus consequently will ensure a very flat and competitive group of 100, where the minority can easily influence Validator participation in the Validator Set.

-Figure: Validator Set
+_Figure: Validator Set_
 An in-protocol penalty is required to discourage validators from misbehaving on the network.
 This is heavily researched in both Casper and Cosmos.
 Misbehaviour may be double-signing blocks, being off-line or lack of participation in on-chain voting.
 The amount that a validator is slashed depends on the severity of the incident and will likely be finalised with on-chain voting prior to mainnet.
 If a Validator is slashed to a level below the highest waiting Validator, the dishonest Validator is evicted and the waiting Validator automatically joins the Validator Set.
 As a result of the flat group, the heavy level of competition and the likelihood that dishonest participation will cause both economic loss to stakes and eviction from the Validator Set, an attacking Validator is heavily discouraged.
 Network security is a consideration for THORChain.
 Historically on-chain voting as extremely low turn-out, as shown by EOS, CarbonVote and Steemit voting events.
 Cosmos is attempting to solve this by increasing the rate of inflation of the staked token to increase the incentives to bond tokens to validator stakes (directly or via pools).
-Inflation pivots between a floor of 7% and a ceiling of 20% to drive holders to bond tokens at a desired bond state of ⅔ of the entire circulating supply.
+Inflation pivots between a floor of `7%` and a ceiling of `20%` to drive holders to bond tokens at a desired bond state of `2/3` of the entire circulating supply.
 With ⅔ bonded, the network is optimally secure and resistant to cartels and plutocracy.
 A downside to this that the staked token loses ideal currency properties, and as such Cosmos have introduced a dual-token system, with a secondary token being used to pay for transaction fees.
 It is not known if Casper V2 will implement such a mechanism and if staking for collators will cause Ether to lose ideal currency properties.
 THORChain will adopt a single token for simplicity but research the real-world economics of other Proof-of-Stake chains until mainnet.
 If a secondary token is implemented, it can be done using THORChain on-chain governance.

 ### Multiple Validator Sets
 THORChain’s primary performance metric of TPS is most dependent on the bottlenecks of the single Validator Set.
 Adding more validators to a Validator Set will not improve performance, instead it will decrease it.
 There is an opportunity given the design of THORChain to investigate a Multiple Validator Set architecture, whereby transactions are sharded to each tokenChain and maintained by separate Validator Sets.
 By processing the transactions on each tokenChain as separate, the network can perform at a potentially unbounded level.
  Sharding is possible in THORChain as separate mempools for each TokenChain are maintained by unique address spaces.
 This allows pending transactions to easily be segregated.
 The GasLimit is capped for THORChain to allow the network to track saturation and signal for splitting Validator Sets.
-If the GasLimit approaches upper limits (above 90% for 100 blocks), then a separate Validator Set will form to meet the scaling demands.
+If the GasLimit approaches upper limits (above `90%` for `100` blocks), then a separate Validator Set will form to meet the scaling demands.
 In this case, the next 100 highest staked Validators will be selected to form another Validator Set.
-The primary Validator Set (Validators 1-100) will evict all TokenChains bar the TokenChain with the highest gas demands and the MerkleChain from their mempool.
+The primary Validator Set (Validators `1-100`) will evict all TokenChains bar the TokenChain with the highest gas demands and the MerkleChain from their mempool.
 The secondary Validator Set (101-200) will then maintain all other TokenChains.
 Further, if the secondary Validator Set approaches its GasLimit, it will also then evict all but the highest TokenChain, and nominate the Tertiary TokenChain, and so on.
 The MerkleChain stores and tracks multiple Validator Sets.
 In this way a hierarchy of Validator Sets are established, each tracking their immediate child.
-At any stage if a Validator Set’s GasLimit reduces below 10% saturation for longer than 100 blocks then the set is instantly dissolved into its parent set.
+At any stage if a Validator Set’s GasLimit reduces below `10%` saturation for longer than `100` blocks then the set is instantly dissolved into its parent set.
 If a parent set signals to dissolve before its child, then the Master VS re-shuffles all child VSs to re-establish an unbroken hierarchy and prevent disruption.
 In this way THORChain can scale so that it can always cater for the demands of the network.

 1
 >90% Saturation